 Market conditions rule the trading world.
 If conditions are bad, trading can be difficult.
 When the markets are good, trading is easier.
-Study them, and take advantage of them as much as possible when trading.
+Study them and take advantage of them as much as possible when trading.

-A variety of market conditions affect what, when, and how you trade.
+Various market conditions affect what, when, and how you trade.
 Focusing on individual instruments only gets you so far.
 Looking at the market in its entirety is helpful.

 Different types of market conditions require different stock trading strategies.
 Therefore, it’s important to recognize the conditions and what causes them.

-Microeconomics focuses on small-scale economic factors; like decisions made at the individual or company level.
+Microeconomics focuses on small-scale economic factors, like decisions made at the individual or company level.
 However, though sounding small, it’s an important focus for traders.

 A choice made by one individual or company can still make a big dent.
 And it especially matters if you trade that company’s stock.
 Therefore, traders engage in microeconomics regularly.